Census 2016: More Canadians than ever living alone

 The family life of children

-Single-parent families are becoming more frequent and children in those situations are increasingly living with their dads.
+Single-parent families are becoming more frequent and children in those situations are increasingly living with their fathers.

-In 2016, more than a million Canadian children – about three in every 10 – lived in a single-parent family.
+In 2016, more than a million Canadian children – about two in every 10 – lived in a single-parent family.

-While the percentage of kids living with a mom or a dad has been increasing for decades, the proportion who were living with their father increased by 34.5 per cent between 2001 and 2016, while the proportion who were living with their mother increase by just 4 per cent.
+While the percentage of kids living with a parent has been increasing for decades, and mothers are still the majority among single parents, the proportion of children who were living with their fathers climbed by 34.5 per cent between 2001 and 2016, while the proportion who were living with their mothers increase by just 4.8 per cent.

 Young adults living with their parents

-The number of people who get their own place when they reach their 20s is decreasing and, in 2016, more than a third of Canadians between the ages of 20 and 34 lived with at least one parent.

-For years, girls have been more eager than the guys to obtain their independence.
+For years, women have been more eager than men to get their independence.
 In 2016, there were five young men for every four young women who were living under a parental roof.

-But the gender differences are becoming less pronounced.
-Between 2001 and 2016, the proportion of young women living with either parent or both rose twice as quickly as the proportion of young men choosing the same.
+This also means that proportionately fewer young adults have their own families than was the case in previous years.
+The percentage of young adults living with their own children declined from 32.9 per cent in 2001 to 25.5 per cent in 2016.

 Same-sex couples

-The number of gay and lesbian couples still represents just a small fraction of couples in Canada but their proportion is growing.
-And, a decade after same-sex marriage became legal in this country, a third have chosen to tie the knot.

-There were 72,880 same-sex couples in Canada in 2016, which accounted for less than 1 per cent of all couples.
-But, between 2006 and 2016, their numbers increased by 60.7 per cent, compared with an increase of just 9.6 per cent for heterosexual unions.

-Although there were slightly more male than female same-sex couples last year, a slightly higher proportion of the female couples were married.
+Although there were more male than female same-sex couples last year, a slightly higher proportion of the female couples were married.

 Language diversity on the rise

-Although it is still necessary to speak English or French to integrate into Canadian society, other languages are on the rise – especially those from the Philippines, the Middle East and India.
+It is still necessary to speak English or French to integrate into Canadian society, but other languages are on the rise – especially those from the Philippines, the Middle East and India.

 Meanwhile, the proportion of Canadians who say English or French is their mother tongue dropped from 82.4 per cent in 2001 to 78.9 per cent in 2016.

-The number of overall English speakers was up from 2011, while the number of French speakers declined across Canada and in Quebec.
+The number of overall English speakers was up from 2011, while the number of people who said they spoke French at home declined across Canada and in Quebec.

 Mandarin and Cantonese remained the most common non-official languages spoken in Canadian homes last year.